mesnage/MSc_project_microbiome/Microbiome Simulations.md

 ### Calculate the sensitivity and the specificity for QIIME and DADA2

+The sensitivity estimated as the percentage of taxa detected (true positive rate) was 81% and 59% for DADA2 and QIIME at the species level, respectively.
+The specificity defined as the percentage of expected taxa detected out of all taxa detected (true negative rate) was 90% for both DADA2 and QIIME at the genus level.

 ```{R QIIME}
 # Calculate the sensitivity at the Genus level for QIIME
 nrow(unique(inner_join(qiime_abundance[c(8)], true_compo[c(1)], by ='Genus')))/length(unique(true_compo$Genus))*100